sandroschutt/wp-child-theme-boilerplate/README.md

 After that, just activate the theme in the wp-admin->Appearence->Themes.

 > [!NOTE]
-> This child theme defaults to Twenty Twenty Four as the parent theme.
-Don't forget to change that info in the <a href="https://github.com/sandroschutt/wp-child-theme-boilerplate/blob/main/style.css">style.css</a>.
+> This child theme defaults to Twenty Twenty Five as the parent theme.
+Don't forget to change that info in style.css.

 ## Usage

-### Enqueing Scripts
+### <span id="autoloading-scripts">Enqueing Scripts</span>

 Working with WPCTB became easier!
 Now you dont have to manually enqueue scripts, styles and even shortcodes.
 All you need to do is create your files in the /src folder and run Gulp to compile and minify them all at once.
 Here is how you do that: